+PRO-TOPS fabricates and installs stunning marble countertops in the Charlotte NC area.
 Elegant, sophisticated, timeless…marble countertops are simply beautiful and guaranteed to make a statement in any home.
 The rich colors of marble and intricate veining make marble countertops one of the most desirable natural stones for kitchen and bathroom countertops.
 Like other natural stones, each slab of marble is in itself unique.
-Keep in mind that aside from being fantastic looking, this type of countertops require more upkeep and maintenance than other natural stone countertops.
+Keep in mind that aside from being fantastic looking, this type of countertops requires more upkeep and maintenance than other natural stone countertops.

 Origin of marble